Face contouring with fillers

 Treatable areas:

-• Jawline (sharper, more defined look)
+• Jawline (for a more defined appearance)

 • Nose (non-surgical nose contouring)

-Cons: small chance of bruising
+Cons: small risk of bruising and swelling

 Contouring by Face Shape